Potatochips2001/alien-civilization/README.md

 We can just assume that intelligence was at 1970, this will be about 179 years before extinction. <br/>
 Assuming the population peaks at 9.4 billion and the ideal population is 1.5, overpopulation causes more carbon dioxide, so we can say 1,121 years before extincion. <br/>
 Harvesting energy from nearby planets could increase the time a civilization can communicate.
+### Final results
+The default values returns 1 civilization more intelligent than us, but if they are harvesting and using other planets nearby, we can multiply the number of years by the number of planets.
+We can estimate this is between 1-4.<br/>
+There is most likely about one(1) to five(5) alien civilizations in the milky way. <br/>
+Andromeda would have about eight(8) to thirty-four(34) alien civilizations.
 # Detecting & contacting aliens.
 Why we might never contact aliens
 Radio waves will continue forever, after a certain point they will be impossible to decode due to the inverse square law.
 ### Radio waves / Decibels per milliwatt